redSlug/redSlug/README.md

 ## Hi, I'm Bradley 👋

-I am a creative, collaborative and outspoken Software Engineer and hacker in New York City.
-I have experience working at Google, Apple and NASA.
+I am a creative and collaborative Software Engineer and hacker in New York City.
 I'm a Recurse Center alum and believe in continuously growing and sharing information in order to help others grow.
-I enjoyo hiking, running, yoga, and spending time with their friends.
+I enjoy hiking, running, yoga, and spending time with my friends.

 I am currently wrapping up a batch at the Recurse Center where I am exploring my next steps as a programmer.